 Bluetooth it Turned on and working properly, But cannot get this new ” nearby sharing” feature to work at all.
 And Some users report The Device is discovered but They cant share files & folders to it, again some others report The files are send slowly while transfer using nearby sharing feature, Windows didnt displaying nearby sharing notifications etc

-If you are also facing any of these problems While using windows 10 nearby sharing feature or Can not connect nearby devices here some solutions you may try to fix the issue.
+If you are also facing any of these problems While using windows 10 nearby sharing features or Can not connect nearby devices here some solutions you may try to fix the issue.

-First of all, make sure you have turned on nearby Feature from Settings > System > Shared Experiences on both (the PC you’re sharing from and the one you’re sharing to ) devices.
+Also check and, make sure you have turned on nearby Feature from Settings > System > Shared Experiences on both (the PC you’re sharing from and the one you’re sharing too) devices.